Same Content, Different Rating

 - KaBlam! also went from a TV-Y to a Y7 like the previous two mentioned, but it didn't take as long as the other two.
 The show premiered in 1996 without a rating (as the television ratings were not put into use yet), and when the television ratings were introduced in 1997, it was given a TV-Y. When the second season premiered in October of the same year, it went up to a Y7, and even had a content warning at the beginning until 1998 due to it being one of the very few Nick shows at the time with a Y7 rating (Not counting the shows which would be TV-Y or TV-G and then go up a rating for reruns).

-- Futurama, originally a TV-PG on FOX (the only TV-14-rated episodes that aired on FOX was "A Tale of Two Santas" and "Spanish Fry"; the former due to violence, the latter due to sex and sexually-suggestive dialogue), was rated TV-14 when rerun on Comedy Central and on local station affiliates in America.
+- Futurama, originally a TV-PG on FOX (the only TV-14-rated episodes that aired on FOX was "A Tale of Two Santas" and "Spanish Fry"; the former due to violence, the latter due to sex and sexually-suggestive dialogue and situations), was rated TV-14 when rerun on Comedy Central and on local station affiliates in America.

-- Time Squad carried a TV-Y7 rating back when it aired on television (despite having enough sexual innuendo and homoerotic subtext to fit snugly into a TV-PG show).
+- Time Squad carried a TV-Y7 rating back when it aired on television (and knew how to stretch it, getting away with a lot of dubious content that, these days, wouldn't be uncommon in one of the daytime TV-PG programs, like Adventure Time and Regular Show...or would be more at home on [adult swim]).
 When Cartoon Network showed episodes of the show online (and clips of the show) for their 20th anniversary in October 2012, the clips were finally given the rating most people in the show's Periphery Demographic thought it deserved in the first place (TV-PG).